Franperman/NerdAxe-Master-Dashboard/README.md

 ## 🐍 How to Run via Python
 If you prefer to run the source code or modify it:

+⚙️ Configuration

+You can edit the INITIAL_IPS list at the top of the .py script to include your miners' local IPs so they load automatically on startup.
+You can also tweak the POOL_TARGET and time variables to fit your needs.

+Happy mining!
+Let me know if you build any cool modifications for this. 🔥

 1. Make sure you have Python 3 installed.
 2. Install the required libraries by running:
 ```bash